Back to Journal

 The cost: These operations are expensive.
 Staffing a guardhouse 24/7 — three shifts per day, 365 days — requires 5–6 full-time equivalent positions at minimum.
 This cost is baked into HOA fees, and in communities with guard gates, you're typically paying $1,500–$4,000+ per month in HOA.

-Communities with true Tier 1 gates: Isleworth, Golden Oak, Bay Hill Club & Lodge, Chaine du Lac (Lake County), Lake Nona Golf & Country Club, and most of the established Windermere estate communities.
-Keene's Pointe uses a staffed gate during daytime hours with card access overnight — a hybrid approach.
+Communities with true Tier 1 gates: Isleworth, Golden Oak, the guard-gated Bay Hill enclaves, Chaine du Lac (Windermere/Orange County), Lake Nona Golf & Country Club, Turtle Creek in Dr. Phillips, and most of the established Windermere estate communities — including Keene's Pointe, which runs a 24-hour staffed gate.

 Tier 2: Staffed During Business Hours / Card Access Off-Hours